microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/rate-optimization.md

 The chart shows total cost savings for the period split out by commitment type (for example, reservation and savings plan).

-> [!WARNING]
+> [!IMPORTANT]
-> Microsoft Cost Management does not include the unit price for amortized charges with Microsoft Customer Agreement accounts, so commitment savings cannot be calculated.
-Please file a support request and speak to your field rep to escalate this.
+> Microsoft Cost Management does not include the unit price for amortized charges with Microsoft Customer Agreement accounts, so commitment savings cannot be calculated when using storage reports.
+Use KQL reports for FinOps hubs with Data Explorer to work around this limitation.

 :::image type="content" source="./media/rate-optimization/savings.png" border="true" alt-text="Screenshot of the Savings page that shows cost savings from commitment discounts." lightbox="./media/rate-optimization/savings.png" :::